szilvia-csernus/book-cycle/TESTING.md

 # Automated Testing

-I followed the Test Driven Development (TDD) Principle, writing test cases before and alongside the code itself.
+I wrote automated test cases before and alongside writing the code itself, so it helped identifying bugs early during the development process.

 To run the automated test cases, run:

 `python manage.py test`